epfl-ada/ada-2020-project-milestone-p3-p3_wlyb/Readme.md

 We have worked on the collection of data already, as it was a crucial point to test the feasibility.
 But we will need to fully finish it.

 ## 6. Organisation Within the Team :
-* Collection the original data
+* Collecting the original data
   * Dividing the collection among the team members
   * Merging the collected data into one raw dataset